 Step 2: Other OSHA Requirements That May Apply to Your Jobsite

-OSHA standards may apply to your jobsite.
+In addition to the OSHA requirements covered in Step 1, a number of other OSHA standards may apply to your jobsite.
 The following items can help you identify other key OSHA

 standards that may apply and point you to information to help you comply with those standards.

 Hazard Communication Standard.
 This standard is designed to ensure that employers and employees know about hazardous chemicals in the workplace and how to protect themselves.
 Employers with employees who may be exposed to hazardous chemicals in the workplace must prepare and implement a written Hazard Communication Program and comply with other requirements of the standard, including providing Safety Data Sheets, training, and labeling.

 Fire Safety and Emergency Action Planning.
 Construction employers are responsible for the development and maintenance of an effective fire protection and prevention program at the jobsite throughout all phases of the construction, repair, alteration, or demolition work.
 (29 CFR 1926.24).
 OSHA recommends that all employers have an emergency action plan.
 A plan is mandatory when required by an OSHA standard.
 (29 CFR 1926.35).
 An emergency action plan describes the actions employees should take to ensure their safety in a fire or other emergency situation.

 Hazard Communication Standard.
 This standard is designed to ensure that employers and employees know about hazardous chemicals in the workplace and how to protect themselves.
 Employers with employees who may be exposed to hazardous chemicals in the workplace must prepare and implement a written Hazard Communication Program and comply with other requirements of the standard, including providing Material Data Safety Sheets, training, and labeling.